Allison Green dog sledding in Alta wearing the expedition suit and with the sunset behind her

 Sled dogs + cold winter runs = unparalleled excitement

-During my time in Alta I went dog sledding with Holmen Husky Lodge as they are a dedicated husky farm that also has accommodations you can stay at (including a great Northern lights aurora tent if you want to try looking for the aurora in Alta!).
+During my time in Alta I went dog sledding with Holmen Husky Lodge as they are a dedicated husky farm that also has accommodations you can stay at.

 Signs that say 'Diplom 600km' given to dogs who ran a long distance